membraneframework-labs/membrane_timescaledb_reporter/README.md

 Reporter attaches itself to [Telemetry package](https://hex.pm/packages/telemetry) and listens for events declared and documented in Membrane Core's module `Membrane.Telemetry`.

- TODO:
- - upgrade TimescaleDB to 2.*,
- - fix config so that users don't have to configure `ecto_repos`

 ## Requirements
  - PostgreSQL server instance compatible with TimescaleDB extension.